Custom AINW Workshops at your Facility

 Objectives

-These workshops are introductory courses in experimental stone tool production and lithic technological analysis.
+AINW workshops are courses in experimental stone tool production and lithic technological analysis.
 The workshops focus on learning how to apply flintknapping, pecking, and grinding experimentation results for interpretation of the archaeological record.
 The training emphasizes hands-on production and analysis of stone tools and their manufacture and maintenance.
-In each workshop, participants are taught several technologies and learn to recognize and identify the distinctive manufacturing products and by-products of each.
+Workshop participants are taught several technologies and learn to recognize and identify the distinctive manufacturing products and by-products of each.

 Format